TERMS & CONDITIONS

 You agree to protect the intellectual property rights of the products and cooperate with us and our Third-Party Suppliers in their efforts to protect their intellectual property rights.
 You must notify us of any suspected or known breach or breaches of intellectual property rights as soon as is practicably possible after becoming aware of the breach or breaches.
 You must provide us or the Third-Party Supplier (as applicable) control of any proceedings and provide us or the Third-Party Supplier with all reasonable assistance in the defence of any claim the products infringe any third party intellectual property or other rights.
 These terms and conditions do not give you any intellectual property rights in the products.
 If we source, produce or manufacture any product samples or prototypes specifically for you, you do not acquire any intellectual property rights in such samples and prototypes.
 Your details and information that you provide us about yourself may be retained by us on our database and used by us or Third-Party Suppliers.
 You have no rights in that database.
 We may use such database in the conduct of our business, subject to privacy and other relevant Laws.

-We are not liable for any infringement or unauthorised use of any intellectual property rights arising from these terms and conditions.
+Subject to our gross negligence, fraud, criminal conduct or wilful misconduct under these terms and conditions, we are not liable for any infringement or unauthorised use of any intellectual property rights (including those of a vendor) arising from these terms and conditions.
 If any dispute or claim is made in respect of any infringement or unauthorised use of intellectual property rights we may terminate these terms and conditions by notice to you and without liability to you or any other person.

 In these terms and conditions, intellectual property rights include the full benefit of any rights in any copyright, trademark, registered design, patent, trade and business names, know-how, inventions, improvements, discoveries and confidential processes and includes without limitation artistic works, images, illustrations and photographs and any adaptation or concept relating to it.